tufts-carpentries/python-novice-gapminder/_episodes/07-for-loops.md

 *   This error can be fixed by removing the extra spaces at the beginning of the second line.

-## A `for` loop is made up of a collection, a loop variable, and a body.
+## A `for'-loop is made up of a collection, a loop variable, and a body.

 ~~~
 for number in [2, 3, 5]: